CeON/CERMINE/TRAINING.md

 string, 2) assigning labels to the individual tokens, and 3) concatenating tokens to form final metadata record.
 Tokenizing and concatenating steps are straightforward, but assigning labels is a non-trivial problem.
-In CERMINE it is solved it by a supervised classifier, which analyses the tokens represented by bags of features.
-The features including: terms (tokens themselves), general term classes and orthographic properties.
+In CERMINE it is solved by a supervised classifier, which analyses the tokens represented by bags of features.
+The features include: terms (tokens themselves), general term classes and orthographic properties.

 Token classification in CERMINE is based on Conditional Random Fields and implemented using [GRMM library](http://mallet.cs.umass.edu/grmm/index.php).